-Whether you like to actively take part or just want to be a spectator, there are a multitude of sports for you to choose from in Barbados.
+Whether you like to take part actively or be a spectator, there is a multitude of sports for you to choose from in Barbados.

 Barbados Sports and Activities

 Athletics is a well-practiced sport in Barbados with Barbadian sprinter Obadele Thompson winning a bronze medal for the men’s 100 meters at the 2000 Olympics in Sydney, Australia.
 Barbados also boasts Andrea Blackett, who won a gold medal at the 1998 Commonwealth games and holds the Commonwealth Games 400 meters hurdles record.
 The organizing body for athletics in Barbados is The Amateur Athletics Association.
 Their programme covers all spheres of track and field and is recognized by the International Olympic Committee.

 Barbados National Stadium is the home of track and field, cycling, and football.
 For the athletes, there’s a 400 meters ultra modern rubberized eight-lane track.

 Catamaran Sailing is one of the most pleasurable ways to see the stunning bays of the west coast.
 Most cruises comprise of a stop to snorkel on a natural reef or a sunken ship, one for lunch and a lazy swim and one to swim with the turtles.